mwidjaja1/DSOnMacARM/README.md

 If your package meets both requirements, you can install it by running `conda -c conda-forge <PACKAGE>` once you have Miniforge installed.

 #### Things you can definately get on an ARM Python
-Note this doesn't mean these are ARM 'optimized' to use all of the fancy GPUs and Neural Cores.
-It just means unlike Intel, these aren't emulated so they can run on the CPU natively.
-That said, take all these with a grain of salt, I haven't got the chance to put all of these packages to their paces so some functionality may still be broken.
+Note: This doesn't mean that these packages are all ARM 'optimized' to use all of the fancy GPUs and Neural Cores.
+It just means that unlike Intel compiled packages, these packages won't be emulated, so they can run on the CPU natively.
+That said, take all of these with a grain of salt, I haven't got the chance to put all of these packages through their paces so some functionality might still be broken.

 - Bokeh (Added on 11/23/2020)
 - JupyterLab & Notebooks: The latest version of `appnope` (updated around 11/30/2020) has fixed a Ctypes bug on ARM, which now permits Jupyter to run on ARM.